nickschirloff/pci-developer-exercise-solution-nick-schirloff/README.md

     />
 ```
 6. Added simple button to clear filters.
 Used a ref to the grid to reset column state and clear set filters.
+7. Moved models, pages, components into their relevant folders.
+Cleaned up project.
+Inserted my new main page into Grid.tsx in order to keep CSS stylings.

+This was a fun project!
+I enjoyed learning AG Grid, it seems like a powerful and fun tool to use.
+Please reach out if you have any questions for me.
+Thank you!